Pilatus PC-12 Crash in South Dakota

 - That model of plane did not initially meet FAA certification standards due to its wing design and hazardous stall characteristics which should be looked at as a possible explanation.

-Kreindler & Kreindler is following the recent fatal crash of a Pilatus PC-12 private plane in Beaufort, North Carolina.
+Kreindler aviation attorneys are closely following the recent fatal crash of a Pilatus PC-12 medical Care Flight airplane near Reno, Nevada.

 On November 30, 2019, a Pilatus PC-12 went down approximately 30 miles west of the Chamberlain airport in Chamberlain, South Dakota, killing 9 of the 12 family members aboard the plane.
 The aircraft was headed to Idaho Falls Regional Airport.